German documentary on Murnau photos

 Dear Alain & Olivier

-on your web site I have found the one attached below, in which
+presented on your web site I have found the one attached below,

-is my grandfathers brother lieutenant Marian Kalita ( with
+in which is my grandfathers brother lieutenant Marian Kalita

-ofllag VIIC in Laufen.
-Ive got few his portraits painted
+in other ofllag VIIC in Laufen.
+Ive got few his portraits

-by his companion in Murnau.
-Scan of one I have attached below.
+painted by his companion in Murnau.
+Scan of one I have attached

-in Poland 1939 after mobilisation, few days ( 2?) before the
+taken in Poland 1939 after mobilisation, few days ( 2?) before

 Dear Alain,